Common questions about counselling

 How long can I see a counsellor?

-Counselling is provided to students on a short-term basis which usually involves one to five sessions.
+Counselling is provided to students on a short-term basis which usually involves one to six sessions.
 If you need more sessions, depending on your needs and the type of issue you are going through, your counsellor will discuss this with you as well as possible referral options.

 I am an international student.
 Is counselling right for me?